Do I Need Long-Term Care Insurance

-These new developments are expected to offer some relief from high healthcare costs in later life.
+There are some tax breaks that offer some relief from high healthcare costs in later life.

-- New tax breaks relating to long-term care went into effect in 2010.
-If you invest in a deferred fixed annuity with long-term care benefits, you’ll receive those benefits tax-free.
+- If you invest in certain deferred fixed annuities with long-term care benefits, you’ll receive those benefits tax-free.
 In addition, if you take payouts from a life insurance policy with long-term care benefits, that too will be tax-free.
 (However, your death benefit — that is, the money paid to your heirs — will still be reduced if you use your benefits for long-term care.).

 - Because of increased longevity and rising health care costs, you may want to consider long-term care insurance.